TeamJeeves/Jeeves-Bot-Documentation/docs/commands/feeds/mythic-plus-race.md

 **Examples**

 * `!mythic-plus-race`
-	- Subscribe to the feed, get notifications when dungeon records are shattered world-wide
+    - Subscribe to the feed, get notifications when dungeon records are shattered worldwide
 * `!mythicplus world`
-	- Subscribe to the feed, get notifications when dungeon records are shattered world-wide
+    - Subscribe to the feed, get notifications when dungeon records are shattered worldwide
 * `!mythicplus US`
     - Subscribe to the feed, get notifications when dungeon records are shattered in the US
 * `!mythicplus EU`
     - Subscribe to the feed, get notifications when dungeon records are shattered in the EU
 * `!mythicplus KR`
     - Subscribe to the feed, get notifications when dungeon records are shattered in the KR